“As soon as you honor the present moment, all unhappiness and struggle dissolve and life begins to flow with joy and ease.” – Eckhart Tolle

 These people are trying to spread awareness of our shared predicament.
 We’re all in this together.
-They are talking about overpopulation, the continually growing gap in wealth between the abusive class and the productive class, the destruction of the environment and the sustained effort by sociopathic manipulators to create a permanent system of obscene wealth and poverty.
+They are talking about overpopulation, the continually growing gap in wealth between the parasitic class and the productive class, the destruction of the environment and the sustained effort by manipulative control freaks to create a permanent system of obscene wealth and poverty.

 “Yesterday I was clever so I wanted to change the world.
 Today I am wise so I want to change myself.”
 Jalal ad-Din Muhammad Rumi

 None of us can change the entire system alone.
 We must work together to do that.
 And it starts with ourselves.
 One of the most effective forms of dissent in a dysfunctional, wealth-obsessed society is to be at peace and continue to express compassion for all living beings.
-The state religion of the United States of Corporations (and others) preys on humanity by encouraging fear and hate.
+This helps maintain balance and also by curtailing an unnatural desire for collecting possessions merely for the sake of possessing them.
+The state religion of the United States of Corporations (and others) preys on humanity by encouraging fear and greed.
 If we refuse to give in to those despicable traits, we can evolve into civilized individuals and blossom as a society.

 To borrow from the previously mentioned 13th century Persian mystic: while we need to make our collective voice heard, it is more important to raise our awareness than our voices.
 A frustrated scream of desperation will incite ridicule, not inspire conscious action.